MultiSafepay/docs/content/payments/methods/banks/bank-transfer/user-guide/unmatched-payments.md

 ### Payment link created

 1. Click the link to open the payment page.
-2. If the customer didn't fill in the **Bank account number** field, enter their bank account number for them.
+2. If the customer didn't fill in the **Bank account number** field, enter their bank account number (if known) to help us match the payment.
 3. Click **Confirm** to create the transaction in our system.

 ### Payment link not created